 Ka value is different for CH3COOH acid and HCOOH acid.
 Also Ka is different for 200C and 300C for HCOOH acid.

-When Ka and weak acid concentration are given, H3O+ concentration and pH can be found easily making some assumption.
-These assumptions are explained in the examples.
+When Ka and weak acid concentration are given, H3O+ concentration and pH can be found easily by making some simple assumptions.
+These assumptions are explained in following examples.

 Substitute calculated H3O+ concentration to the pH equation.